 We are happy to discuss collaboration with any like-minded organization who sees mutual benefit in being involved with WeatherBlur.
 Please contact Rebecca Clark Uchenna.
 We are always seeking funding partners to expand the breadth and depth of WeatherBlur.

 WeatherBlur in the Larger Research Picture

-In a non-hierarchical online learning community, participants of all ages and diverse backgrounds come together to share and build knowledge about a concept that is of interest them.
+In a non-hierarchical online learning community, participants of all ages and diverse backgrounds will come together to share and build knowledge about a concept that is of interest to them.
 Every member of the community is both a producer and consumer of information who brings a special expertise to share.
 To our knowledge, WeatherBlur is one of the only active non-hierarchical online learning communities in the country.